 At the end of the day most of us end up dancing on the happy tunes of the brass band later in the afternoon.

-This year I have been up there to take some photos of the ruins of the old neighbourhood of El Cerro, built in the 1940s.
-Franco initiated this in order to provide houses and land for the local population.
+The ermita (hermitage) is surrounded by the ruins of the old neighbourhood of El Cerro, built in the 1940s on the orders of General Franco in order to provide houses and land for the local population.

 Villagers lived there for a few decades until the sixties approximately, but the lack of a nearby water supply or electricity, which had already been implemented in other parts of the village below, ultimately led the abandonment of the settlement, along with a tragic house fire that claimed the life of one of the children.

 Up until the 1990s, one family still lived there much of the year, and this is still the best preserved house up there.

 The new hermitage was built in 1999, with contributions from the residents of Restábal, and it welcomes the Virgin of Fátima.
 The ruins are now decorated by colourful and interesting street art and graffiti by young local artists.